What's in it for you?

 Flexible Full-Time Options

 We understand that a 40-hour work week might not be the preferred work scenario for everyone.
-To provide additional flexibility, employees have the option to work 30, 40, or 50 hours per week and receive all benefits associated with full-time employment at Corgibytes.
-Your salary is adjusted accordingly on a straight scale and you can also fluctuate your hours up and down throughout the year.
+To provide additional flexibility, employees have the option to work anywhere between 30 and 50 hours per week and receive all benefits associated with full-time employment at Corgibytes.
+Your salary is adjusted accordingly on a straight scale and you can also fluctuate your hours up and down as your life demands.

 Paid Professional Development

 Mastering your craft shouldn’t be relegated to just nights and weekends.
 That’s why we’ve set up 10% time to help you focus on regular professional development during working hours.
-At Corgibytes, you can expect to spend about thirty six hours per week on client work and four hours per week learning something new, such as taking an online class, learning a new programming language, contributing to an open source project, blogging about your experiences, or building something interesting.
+At Corgibytes, for every ten hours you work, you’ll accrue an hour to spend learning something new.
+Popular activities include taking an online class, learning a new programming language, contributing to an open source project, blogging about your experiences, or building something interesting.

 Focus on Health